Fiat Chrysler Boss Takes 50% Temporary Pay Cut On Virus - UrduPoint

 The head of the Italian-American automaker made the announcement in a letter to employees obtained Tuesday by AFP.

+4 million and his total remuneration -- including retirement benefits and incentives -- at $13.2 million.

+"Protecting the financial health of the company is everyone's responsibility and naturally starts with myself and the leadership of FCA," the letter says.

-The letter says that Fiat Chrysler Chairman John Elkann and members of the company's board of directors were giving up their salaries until the end of 2020.
+Fiat Chrysler Automobiles (FCA) Chairman John Elkann and members of the company's board of directors were giving up their "remaining 2020 compensation", it added.

 Some other executives were reducing their wages by 30 percent for three months.